MSU-NatSci/MuraGroupPermissions/README.md

 # MuraGroupPermissions
-A Mura CMS plugin to list a group permissions
+A plugin to list a group permissions, with an easy access to related Mura admin pages.